hyprwm/aquamarine/README.md

 It is agnostic of the rendering API (Vulkan/OpenGL) and designed to be lightweight, performant, and minimal.

+Aquamarine provides no bindings for other languages.
+It is C++-only.

 ## Stability

 Aquamarine depends on the ABI stability of the stdlib implementation of your compiler.
 Sover bumps will be done only for aquamarine ABI breaks, not stdlib.